Beyond Desire

-Beyond Desire is a 1995 American action thriller film directed by Dominique Othenin-Girard, written by Dale Trevillion, and starring William Forsythe and Kari Wuhrer.
-It was released direct-to-video, first in Germany on July 13, 1995, followed by the United States on April 23, 1996.
+Beyond Desire is a 1995 American action thriller film produced by Frank Cinelli, directed by Dominique Othenin-Girard, written by Dale Trevillion, and starring William Forsythe and Kari Wuhrer.
+It was released first in Germany on July 13, 1995, followed by the United States on April 23, 1996 by Live Entertainment.
 It was released in the United Kingdom as The Last American Elvis.

 Plot

 Ray "Elvis" Patterson, an ex-con, joins forces with a sexy, high-priced call girl named Rita to help clear his name from a murder charge 14 years earlier while a brutal gangster is after him for the location of some stolen money.
 Ray served 14 years at Nevada State Prison, after being wrongfully convicted of the murder of his girlfriend.

 Now released, Ray sets out to find the true murderer and bring him to justice.
 Ray and Rita head into Las Vegas together, where Ray believes he will find the answers as to who the killer is.
 But all is not as it seems as Frank, Rita's boss, turns out to be the man Ray seeks.

 Non-stop action and adventure ensue as bullets fly and Ray and Frank go head to head for justice, Rita's heart, and the money that turned up missing from the crime scene 14 years ago.